PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

    1. [ ] New team member: Create new account for the [GitLab community forum](https://forum.gitlab.com/) using the sign in with GitLab option and mention the username used.
    1. [ ] Manager: Add the 'moderator' flag to the new team member's user on the [GitLab community forum](https://forum.gitlab.com/).
 1. [ ] Manager: Add new team member as a member to the GitLab Dev Digital Ocean account https://cloud.digitalocean.com/settings/team
-1. [ ] People Ops: [upgrade new team member's Zoom account](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#make-zoom-pro) to Pro.
+1. [ ] People Ops: [Upgrade new team member's Zoom account](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#make-zoom-pro) to Pro.
 1. [ ] New team member: Register on timezone.io by clicking on the link in the **"Link to Timezone.io Sign-Up"** - You can find this (and other) shared Google Docs by using [`Search for files shared with gitlab.com`](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.

 #### FOR COMMUNITY ADVOCATES ONLY